Installing Ubuntu 8.10 on a USB Drive with Debootstrap

 Note

 It is important to choose the right architecture in the next step.
 You probably want i386 or amd64.
-For a full list of supported architectures see http://archive.ubuntu.com/ubuntu/dists/jaunty/Release
+For a full list of supported architectures see http://archive.ubuntu.com/ubuntu/dists/precise/Release

-New Hostname
+New Hostname#

 new_hostname=port

-cat > /tmp/target/etc/hostname << EOF
+cat > $chroot_dir/etc/hostname << EOF

 $new_hostname